Burn121212/Mutual-AId/README.md

 HUMAN DECISION
 ```

-People should be able to inspect the systems affecting their community.

-But transparency of algorithms must not become surveillance of inhabitants.
+But algorithmic transparency must not become human surveillance.

+Mutual-AId may experiment with transparent resource accounting and mutual-credit systems, but these systems must never become mechanisms for assigning value to people.

+We may account for resources.

+**We do not score human worth.**

 > **The community should be able to observe the algorithm without requiring the algorithm to observe the entire community.**

 ---

-## 🌎 Ecological Return on Computation
+## 🌎 Measuring Whether It Actually Works

-Mutual-AId proposes evaluating whether computation actually provides sufficient ecological or practical benefit.

-We call this:
+Mutual-AId should be falsifiable.

+Two experimental concepts will help evaluate whether the project is achieving its goals.

 ### EROC — Ecological Return on Computation

-Conceptually:
+Does computation provide enough ecological or practical benefit to justify the resources it consumes?

 ```text
 resources saved or better managed through computation